bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:39:32

 So adapter signature is another advanced signature technology which for example allows you to do atomic swaps on the chain that just look like two normal transactions.
-So if you look at the blockchain again you see only two schno signatures and it looks like just two more normal transactions.
+So if you look at the blockchain again you see only two Schnorr signatures and it looks like just two more normal transactions.
 What actually happened is an atomic swap and basically the way how they work is that we set up our keys in a special way and then I send you a coin and because I have to sign this transaction I have to publish my signature on the blockchain.
 You look at the signature and take information out of it and this now allows you to...

+Speaker 1: 00:40:13

 Yeah, so the idea is both parties lock up their coins in a two-of-two music or any kind of aggregates.
-So both with a taproot path that like after some time they can take their coins back because you don't wanna log them forever if one of them steps away.
+So both with a taproot path that like after some time they can take their coins back because you don't want to log them forever if one of them steps away.
 And now one of them gives a signature to spend one of those to the other, but sort of in a damaged way.
 You don't give the real signature yet, you give a signature and you sort of add an error term to it, and you do that for both.
 So you say I produce two, the two transactions, one that takes my money and gives it to you, the other that takes your money and gives it to me.